ナビゲーションをスキップ

 CDBG National Objective

-All activities proposed in applications for the Water and Sewer Infrastructure Grant Program must meet the national objective of benefiting low- and moderate-income persons with a minimum of 51 percent LMI beneficiaries.
+All activities proposed in applications for the Water and Sewer Infrastructure Program must meet the national objective of benefiting LMI persons with a minimum of 51% LMI beneficiaries.
 This can be accomplished either by using HUD census data or by completing an income-based survey.
 Applicants must receive CDBG approval before starting a survey and follow the approved income-based survey methodology.

 選考基準

-Grant applications are evaluated for funding based on project need, readiness, impact, sustainability, and matching funds source and availability.
-Download the 2025 Water and Sewer Program Guidelines for more information on program requirements.
+Grant applications are evaluated for funding based on project need, project alternatives, past efforts to address need, project readiness, project impact, and matching funds.
 Key considerations include:

 • Demonstrating that alternative solutions were examined to address the facility need

-• At least 51% of all program participants must meet LMI requirements, which is at or below 80% of the Average Median Income for the county in which the family resigns
+• At least 51% of all program participants must meet LMI requirements, which is at or below 80% of the Average Median Income for the county in which the family resides

 • Communities that have not received a CDBG grant for Community Facilities, Water and Sewer, or Youth Job Training in the past five years will be awarded five bonus points